npat-efault/picocom/picocom.1.md

 program to allow access to all types of devices that provide serial consoles.
 It could also prove useful in many other similar tasks.

+In effect, picocom is not an "emulator" per-se.
+It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal emulator you are, most likely, already using (the terminal window application, xterm, rxvt, system console, etc).

 When picocom starts it opens the tty (serial port) given as its non-option argument.
 Unless the **--noinit** option is given, it configures the port to the settings specified by the option-arguments